Mentioned in dispatches: Canada

+Recipients receive a bronze oak leaf insignia, worn on the ribbon of the relevant mission medal.
+Historically, MID was awarded during both World Wars and the Korean War, later reintroduced in 1990.
+As of November 2024, 283 MIDs had been awarded, each accompanied by a citation certificate.

+Master Corporal Graham Ragsdale's performance during Operation Anaconda in southeastern Afghanistan was mentioned in dispatches.

 India

-Mention in dispatches has been used since 1947, in order to recognize distinguished and meritorious service in operational areas and acts of gallantry which are not of a sufficiently high order to warrant the grant of gallantry awards.
+Mention in dispatches has been used since 1947 to recognize distinguished and meritorious service in operational areas and acts of gallantry which are not of a sufficiently high order to warrant the grant of gallantry awards.

 Eligible personnel include all Army, Navy and Air Force personnel including personnel of the Reserve Forces, Territorial Army, Militia and other lawfully constituted armed forces, members of the Nursing Service and civilians working under or with the armed forces.

 Personnel can be mentioned in dispatches posthumously and multiple awards are also possible.
 A recipient of a mention in a dispatch is entitled to wear an emblem, in the form of a lotus leaf on the ribbon of the relevant campaign medal.
 They are also issued with an official certificate from the Ministry of Defence.

 Pakistan

 Under the current Pakistani military honours system, the Imtiazi Sanad is conferred upon any member of the Pakistan Armed Forces who is mentioned in dispatches for an act of gallantry that does not qualify for a formal gallantry award.